Katelyn was able to totally eliminate odour in her new house with a few effective tricks and hard work.

-The Worst Smell Imaginable
+Cat Pee Is the Worst Smell Imaginable

 There are three main situations most people find themselves in:

-3. You've recently purchased a house that was super cheap because it's toxic with the stench of cat urine.
+- You've recently purchased a house that was super cheap because it's toxic with the stench of cat urine.

 My personal experience is with option number three.
-I once purchased a house which had been abandoned for about six months, and had been taken over by the bank.
-It turned out that a cat had discovered a wide open crawlspace access, which lead to a hole in one of the closets, and gave him free access to the house.
+I once purchased a house that had been abandoned for about six months and had been taken over by the bank.
+It turned out that a cat had discovered a wide-open crawlspace access which led to a hole in one of the closets and gave him free access to the house.

-Situation 1: Your cat had an accident
+Situation 1: Your Cat Had an Accident

 If you've caught your feline friend in the act or stepped in a fresh puddle on the floor, there is one thing you should remember.
-If you've ever seen a ShamWow infomercial you've probably seen the demonstration that shows how a cup of liquid will spill on carpet and then spread out as it soaks in.
+If you've ever seen a ShamWow infomercial, you've probably seen the demonstration that shows how a cup of liquid will spill on carpet and then spread out as it soaks in.
 The same is true for cat or dog messes.
 Just assume the spot you can see is actually three times the size it actually is.

 Situation 2: Old or Male Cat